Skip to content

 • Tier 2 – Determinants of health measures the determinants of health including socioeconomic factors, environmental factors and health behaviours.

-• Tier 3 – Health system performance aims to measure the health system’s performance towards meeting the health needs of Indigenous Australians.
+• Tier 3 – Health system performance aims to measure the health system’s performance towards meeting the health needs of First Nations people.
 It measures health system effectiveness, responsiveness, accessibility, continuity, capability and sustainability.

 Each measure consists of: